 Recently we have been asked where we find our blog stock photos that we use on our site in our blogging Facebook group.
 It is a great question and when we first started blogging we were searching Google for photos to use on our site.
-A big no-no for many legal reasons.
-Here we have listed 15 best stock photo sites for you to use.

 The biggest thing when searching for photos to use on your website is to make sure they are stock photos that give you rights to reuse.
 The last thing you want is to improperly use an image on your site and put yourself at risk for being sued.